soarsmu/VulPatchClassifier/README.md

 Note: The current code base requires two GPUs to run.
 We will try to make it more flexible.

 #### Finetune CodeBERT
-Corresponding to seven base model, we have seven python scripts to finetune them.
+Corresponding to seven feature extractors, we have seven python scripts to finetune them.

 | Base model index | Finetuning script                     |
 |------------------|---------------------------------------|